 Starting from 2 December 2019, administrative fines for non-compliance with the personal data localisation requirements amount to up to RUB6 million for the first violation and up to RUB18 million for the repeated violation.

 Registration of Personal Data Operators

 Users’ communications data and metadata are subject to collection and storage by operators of communication services, including online data transfer services.
-In cases specified by law operators are required to provide state authorities with such customer data for investigative and state security purposes.
+In certain cases specified by law, operators are required to provide state authorities with such customer data for investigative and state security purposes.
 Operators of various online services are also subject to a different type of registration with the same state authority, Roskomnadzor.
 Telecom and online service operators are required to comply with competent state authorities’ requests to block access to online resources blacklisted for distribution of prohibited information.

 Company data protection is not as extensively regulated as personal data, and is usually addressed in the scope and on the terms the entity itself determines.
 While there are state-enforced sanctions for violation of trade secret obligations, the administrative fines are not high, and the implementation practice is considerably more limited compared with personal data compliance cases.
-Criminal liability can be imposed for the breach of the trade secret regime, for illegal access to protected computer (electronic) data and for mishandling means of protected computed data storage, transfer or processing.
+Criminal liability can be imposed for breach of the trade secret regime, for illegal access to protected computer (electronic) data and for mishandling means of protected computed data storage, transfer or processing.
 However, statistically such cases do not present any considerable volume.

 Confidentiality and non-disclosure agreements are rather broadly used, but are often hard to enforce due to difficulties in proving the breach.

 General Processing of Data

 General requirements for protection of information and specific rules for processing of information by various service operators are set forth in the Information Law.